Mosi oa Tunya Perennial

 September 12, 2026–January 10, 2027

-Since 2020, we at LoCA have held many workshops, incubators and mini-labs.
+Since 2020, we at the Livingstone Office for Contemporary Art (LoCA) have held many workshops, incubators and mini-labs.
 Enthusiastic conversations and debates, particularly around critical art theory, processes and access, have often led us to the question, 'Why don't we have our own biennale in Zambia?'
 A gathering of artists, curators and historians that could help change the contemporary art landscape?
-It is against this backdrop that the Livingstone Office for Contemporary Art (LoCA) is delighted to announce the Mosi Oa Tunya Perennial, its first mega-scale international exhibition that will traverse the cities of Livingstone, Zambia, and Victoria Falls, Zimbabwe, taking place from 12 September 2026.
+It is against this backdrop that LoCA is delighted to announce the Mosi Oa Tunya Perennial, its first mega-scale international exhibition that will traverse the cities of Livingstone, Zambia, and Victoria Falls, Zimbabwe, taking place from 12 September 2026.

-Founded in 2014 as an artist-initiated non-profit library and research centre, LoCA embodies a collective and collaborative platform for reflections and an experimental think-tank.
+Founded in 2014 as an artist-initiated non-profit library and research centre, LoCA embodies a collective and collaborative platform for reflections and works as an experimental think-tank.

-Contact us to discover more about our innovative projects and diverse artistic endeavors.
+Contact us to discover more about our innovative projects and diverse artistic endeavours.